 - the night some staff members (not me) snuck a Beware of Killer Penguins sign onto the ice

 But I was so relieved to find our group (and be the first on the bus, even if I’d had to shoulder a few retired couples out of the way), I couldn’t dwell on the missed opportunity to revisit my past.
 All I could do was sit back with relief and watch the dove grey mountains as we sped down the Icefields Parkway.

 At the final scenic viewing stop, Athabasca Falls, I stuck close to my husband (who never seems to get in these predicaments), and on the last stretch to Jasper it was all so majestic and worry free that I sat back in contentment, thinking that our Brewster Icefields Parkway tour bus was a Happy Bus after all.

 Travel Guide: Icefields Parkway from Banff to Jasper

 Icefields Parkway Tour

 An Icefields Parkway Rockies Discovery & Glacier Adventure tour is run by Brewster Travel Canada.
 It was the first travel stretch of our Rocky Mountaineer experience from Banff to Jasper, Quesnel, Whistler and Vancouver.
 This one-way Brewster tour costs $206 from Banff, Alberta, and ends in Jasper, Alberta.
-You can also do it as an add on as part of a longer Rocky Mountaineer train trip or the other way around.
+You can also add it on to one of the Rocky Mountaineer train routes and/or do it the other way around.